CX How-to

 3. REI: Be knowledgeable

-Customers will look to your team for advice on their purchases or the services they choose, and building customer education into customer service can improve experiences.
+Customers will look to your team for advice on their purchases or the services they choose, and building customer education into client assistance can improve experiences.
 REI has mastered this concept.

-Every department in the store is staffed by veteran outdoor enthusiasts who take on the role of personal shopping assistants for customers looking for camping, hiking, fishing, and other outdoor gear.
+Every department in the store is staffed by veteran outdoor enthusiasts who serve as personal shopping assistants to customers seeking camping, hiking, fishing, and other outdoor gear.
 REI employees often have personal experience with the products, resulting in genuine recommendations and practical advice.

-Takeaway: Offer regular training programs to ensure employees stay up-to-date on product features, industry trends, and customer feedback.
+Takeaway: Offer regular training programs to keep employees up to date on product features, industry trends, and customer feedback.
+Use AI to collect deeper insights and tailor programs more effectively.

 4. Amazon: Align with overall business goals and strategy

 The best customer service operations support a business’s overall strategy.
 Take Amazon, for example.
-At a high level, its business strategy is building volume and keeping customers returning.
+At a high level, its business strategy is to build volume and encourage customer return.
 As a result, Amazon’s customer service team fields a tremendous number of inquiries.

-And, just like the company’s overall objective, the customer service team’s objective is to keep customers happy and coming back.
-They resolve issues with as little back and forth as possible and focus on building long-term relationships, even if that means a higher cost in the short term, with initiatives such as its customer-friendly return policies
+And, just like the company’s overall objective, the team’s objective is to keep customers happy and coming back.
+They resolve issues with as little back-and-forth as possible and focus on building long-term relationships, even if that means a higher cost in the short term, through initiatives like its customer-friendly return policies

 Of course, not every business can operate like Amazon, but the principle still holds.
 Customer service policies and operations should align with your business strategy.

-Takeaway: Set clear customer service KPIs that directly tie into the company’s broader goals (customer retention, repeat purchases).
+Takeaway: Set clear customer service KPIs that directly tie into your company’s broader goals — customer retention, repeat purchases, or higher lifetime value.

 5. Valve: Continually improve

-However, Valve realizes that sometimes its recommendations miss the mark.
+However, Valve recognizes that its recommendations sometimes miss the mark.
 So, it enables customers to test the game and get a refund.
-Customer feedback is golden for refining services and achieving higher customer satisfaction rates.
+Customer feedback is highly valuable for refining services and achieving higher customer satisfaction.

-Takeaway: Develop a structured system for collecting qualitative and quantitative customer feedback and regularly review it to spot improvement areas.
+Takeaway: Develop a structured system for collecting qualitative and quantitative customer feedback, and regularly review it to identify areas for improvement.
+The latest innovations in AI can make feedback collection more efficient.

 7. LEGO: Empower employees to solve problems

-Takeaway: Encourage your customer service team to use their initiative and creativity to solve customer problems, enhancing satisfaction and loyalty through personalized and thoughtful solutions.
+Takeaway: Encourage your customer service team to use their initiative and creativity to solve customer problems, thereby enhancing satisfaction and loyalty through personalized, thoughtful solutions.

 8. IKEA: Offer self-service

-Providing customers with self-service options allows them to resolve issues on their own time.
+Providing customers with self-service options lets them resolve issues at their own pace.
 This could be an online knowledge base with how-to guides and FAQ, chatbots to handle simple queries, or a user forum where customers can connect with one another.

-Data is key to perfecting self-service, and IKEA is proof.
-The company provides proactive documentation that prevents customers from making mistakes during furniture assembly.
-Instructions include customers’ most common mistakes and where they occur, creating an effective, proactive self-service customer service model.
+Data is key to perfecting self-service, and IKEA is proof of that.
+The company provides proactive documentation to help customers avoid mistakes during furniture assembly.
+Instructions include customers’ most common mistakes and where they occur, creating an effective self-service customer service model.

-Takeaway: Use analytics to identify the most common support inquiries and develop self-service content (videos, interactive guides) to address them.
+Takeaway: Use analytics to identify the most common support inquiries and develop self-service content, such as videos and interactive guides, to address them.

 11. Ace Hardware: Provide omnichannel support